sethbattin/sethbattin.github.io/posts/blogging-with-markdown.md

 # Under Construction part 1: Blogging with markdown

-> Alternate title: javascript free in 2023.
+> Alternate title: JavaScript free in 2023.
 It should be easier than this.
 > Dare I say that was the whole point; to be able to write with zero friction,
-> and for that writing to be easily converted to publishable html.
+> and for that writing to be easily converted to publishable HTML.
 But
 > boy-howdy did it take some effort to get up to speed.

 <aside>This is the first-in-order, third-in-publishing article of a multipart
 series about building a blog.
 The <a href="/css-misadventures/" rel="next">
-next article is about css</a>.</aside>
+next article is about CSS</a>.</aside>

 This article mostly aims to collect and recollect my thoughts about writing on the internet.
 How I want to exercise and enjoy the task.
 To answer that "how"